cojeyambao0601/sap-hana-cookbook/README.md

 ### hana::install
 Installs single SAP Hana database on the node.

-### hana::upgrade
-Recipe for upgrading an existing installation of SAP Hana on the node.

 ### hana::install-client
 Installs SAP Hana client on the node.
 The client will be installed into `['hana']['installpath']`/hdbclient.
 The SAP Hana client installer accepts a parameter "*-s SID*", thereby "coupling" the client to a SAP Hana installation with the given SID on the same node.
 If a stand-alone installation of the SAP Hana client is desired (i.e. there is **no** SAP Hana installation on the node), set the node attribute `['hana']['clientsid']` to "false".

-### hana::upgrade-client
-Recipe for upgrading an existing installation of SAP Hana client on the node.
-As with the **[hana::install-client]** recipe, the node attribute `['hana']['clientsid']` needs to be set to "false" if this is a stand-alone client installation.

-### hana::install-worker
-Recipe to add a worker node to existing SAP Hana distributed cluster.
-To use this recipe you must provide the shared storage information by overriding the attribute ['hana'].['dist'].['sharedvolume'].
-See examples of distributed installation below.

-### hana::install-lifecyclemngr
-Installs SAP Hana lifecycle manager on the node.
-The lifecycle manager will be installed into `['hana']['installpath']`/`['hana']['sid']`/HLM.
-The lifecycle manager is dependent on an installed SAP Hana and will trigger an install if SAP Hana does not exist.

-### hana::import-dataset
-Import selected dataset on the HANA database.
-Dataset sources need to be a ZIP file of one or multiple flat dataset.

 ---
 Usage